 Property you manufacture, construct, or produce for your own use meets this test if you began the manufacture, construction, or production of the property after August 27, 2005.
 Property that is manufactured, constructed, or produced for your use by another person under a written binding contract entered into before the manufacture, construction, or production of the property, is considered to be manufactured, constructed, or produced by you.

 Placed in service date test.
-The property must be placed in service for use in your trade or business before January 1, 2009 (January 1, 2011 in the case of specified GO Zone extension property).
+The property must be placed in service before January 1, 2010, for use in your trade or business located in specified portions of the GO Zone.